Chris Levine – Light 3.142 at the Fine Art Society

 Chris Levine ably demonstrates that the next step towards enlightenment is lighting.

-Chris Levine: Light 3.142 is at The Fine Art Society until 15th June 2013, for further information visit here.
+Chris Levine: Light 3.142 is at The Fine Art Society until 15th June 2013.
+For further information visit the gallery’s website here.

-For further information about Chris Levine and future events visit here.
+For further information about Chris Levine visit the artist’s website here.